beepritchard/Tourist-App/README.md

-# An app that gives comprehensive aid to tourists including translation and map searches.
+# An app that gives comprehensive aid to tourists including translation and weather searches.